vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_networking.md

-# Virtual Container Host Networking #
+# Virtual Container Host Networks #

 You can configure networks on a virtual container host (VCH) that tie your Docker development environment into the vSphere infrastructure.
 You define which networks are available to a VCH when you use `vic-machine create` to deploy the VCH.